 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In January, Colombian exports grew a massive 32.9% from the same month of the previous year, which followed the similarly impressive 32.7% expansion recorded in December and marked the largest monthly gain since November 2011.
+In March, exports grew a staggering 37.9% from the same month of the previous year, which followed a 15.8% expansion recorded in February.

 The Fedesarrollo consumer sentiment index rose from February’s minus 24.3 points to minus 21.1 points in March, marking a three-month high.